 In 2021 Muhammad began teaching Persian privately, and shortly afterward he began hosting live courses, first teaching a general introduction to Persian poetry, followed by a study of Saʿdi’s Gulistān, Bustān, and Pand-Nāma.
 He also taught a course on Female poets, book one of Rumi’s magnum opus the Masnawiand Hāfiz.

+In 2024, he moved to New York, where he currently resides.
 He is available to host talks, lectures, and courses focused on Persian poetry.
 Muhammad also accepts translation projects of all kinds.
-For any type of inquiry, you can contact him via Twitter or email: mmojarad(at)umich(dot)edu.
+For any inquiry, you can contact him via email: muhammadmojaradi(at)gmail.com

 Rumis famous ‘Song of the Reed’ in Tehran, Iran.